-Noted for its dense silvery grayish-brown fur, the elusive Canada Lynx is a medium-sized cat with long legs and a short, compact body.
-Making their home largely in the western half of Montana, Canada Lynx are non-migratory.
-Canada Lynx typically make their homes in subalpine forests that generally receive moderately deep snowfall.
-A solitary and secretive animal, they are usually active at night and take care to avoid large openings.
-The lynx usually feeds on snowshoe hare, as well as rodents and birds.
+Noted for their dense, silvery grayish-brown fur, elusive Canada lynx are medium-sized cats with long legs and short, compact bodies.
+Making their home largely in the western half of Montana, Canada lynx are non-migratory.
+Canada lynx typically make their homes in subalpine forests that generally receive moderately deep snowfall.
+Solitary, secretive animals, lynx are usually active at night and take care to avoid large openings.
+Lynx usually feed on snowshoe hare as well as rodents and birds.
 They will occasionally kill larger animals like deer.
 For more, visit Montana Field Guide.

 1 week ago

 It’s #NationalParkWeek and we want to hear your park story about our fave place, @GlacierNPS.
 Tweet a fun GNP memor… https://t.co/weKGsEahil